Interdisciplinary research and technological impact: Evidence from biomedicine: Introduction

 \section{Introduction}

 \citet{NAP11153} defined interdisciplinary research (IDR) as research that ``integrates ... from two or more disciplines or bodies of specialized knowledge to advance fundamental understanding or to solve problems whose solutions are beyond the scope of a single discipline or area of research practice.''
-IDR has received intense attention from diverse stakeholders: Science policymakers have been constantly discussing IDR \citep{Metzger-1999-idr, Wagner-approache-2011}; funding bodies have been actively promoting interdisciplinary working \citep{Lowe-reflexive-2006}; and institutes have established interdisciplinary centers \citep{Cech-nurturing-2004}.
-These efforts to supporting IDR may partly due to the promise that it is beneficial in many aspects.
-For example, \citet{Ledford-how-2015} argued that solving today's complex societal challenges, ranging from climate change to sustainability, requires knowledge that transcends traditional discipline boundary.
-IDR has also been shown to be a factor for creativity \citep{Heinze-2009-org, Jacobs-2009-idr}.
+IDR has received intense attentions from diverse stakeholders in science.
+For example, science policymakers have been constantly discussing IDR \citep{Wagner-approache-2011}; \citet{Metzger-1999-idr} described it as ``a `mantra' of contemporary science policy'' \citep{feller2006multiple}.
+Funding bodies have been actively promoting interdisciplinary workings and encouraging IDR proposals \citep{Lowe-reflexive-2006, Millar2013idr}.
+Academic institutions have created interdisciplinary training programs \citep{Misra2009evaluating} and established cross-department interdisciplinary centers to better foster IDR \citep{bordons1999measuring, Cech-nurturing-2004, Biancani2014semiformal, hackett2021synthesis}.